HCY71/view-source-demo/README.md

 ### Step 1: Organize Images, Fonts and Colors

-- Get images, font families and font sizes, and theme colors from the given file.
+- Get images, font families, and theme colors from the given file.
 - Set the fonts and colors to tailwind configs for consistent usage across the project.

 ### Step 2: Identify Common Components